mmcknett/advent-of-code-2022/docs/setup.md

 # Steps for setup
 ## Parsing
+### Simple
+* If you can solve it with splitting strings, do that!
+* If you just need to turn strings into enums, [use 2021 day 02](https://github.com/mmcknett/advent-of-code-2021/blob/master/02/rust/src/main.rs#L64-L75) as an example

+### Complex
 If you need to parse input, you can get a parser generator with LALRPOP.

 Add these lines to your `Cargo.toml`.
 The lexer line is [explained in this GitHub issue](https://github.com/lalrpop/lalrpop/issues/650#issuecomment-1032308454).